 Can your systems support a large influx of staff remoting-in?
 Often, in business continuity, people say to plan for 30% of your employees being out at any one time.
 Based on what I’ve heard from experts, I would put the number at a minimum of 60% (people who are sick, people who are caring for the sick, people afraid to go outside).
 It’s also not outside the realm of possibility that there could be local or regional quarantines that would mean 100% absenteeism.
 Ensure your IT team knows if they can support this heavy system load and test, if at all possible.
 If your systems can’t handle it, work out a schedule for enforced split shifts now, rather than later.
 People with kids at home might welcome being assigned a third-shift for the duration.

-Hopefully, you have proper systems in place that will give you a comprehensive overview of which processes and staff are essential and give you a good picture of when impacts will become intolerable so that you can prioritize accordingly now.
+Hopefully, you have disaster recovery services in place that will give you a comprehensive overview of which processes and staff are essential and give you a good picture of when impacts will become intolerable so that you can prioritize accordingly now.

 These are just a few things to think about as we get closer to potentially experiencing the kind of pandemic that the world has not seen in a very long time.
 As business continuity professionals, we don’t always have a chance to see the plans that we work so hard to produce get used.
 Take this opportunity, while we are still at the early stages of what could be a long siege, to get the fundamentals right and you could see dramatic payoffs in the coming weeks and months.